jajayerdis/theCumberbatchGenerator/README.md

-Started this simple project so i don't forget what i learn from my programming class.
+I started this project so I wouldn't forget the stuff I learned from my programming class.

+# Cumberbatch Generator
+like Benedict Cumberbatch, but not quite.